octodemo/code-scanning-javascript-demo/README.md

 - pull request to merge to _main_ branch
 - on schedule, at 6:33 every Thursday

-Setting up new workflow and committing it to _main_ branch will trigger CodeQL GitHub Action.
+Setting up the new CodeQL workflow and committing it to _main_ branch in the step above will trigger the scan.

 </p>
 </details>